User guideAI DetectionScanning repositories

 GitHub Actions workflows

-YAML workflow files (.yml, .yaml) are scanned for references to AI services.
-The scanner detects GitHub Actions that use AI provider actions and secrets references such as OPENAI_API_KEY, ANTHROPIC_API_KEY, and similar tokens in workflow environment variables.
+YAML workflow files (.yml, .yaml) are checked for AI service references: GitHub Actions that call AI providers, and secrets like OPENAI_API_KEY or ANTHROPIC_API_KEY in workflow environment variables.

 Docker and container images